-Dr Leader Maynard’s research spans both political science and political theory, and is focused on the role of ideology in political violence and armed conflict, particularly in forms of violence against civilians such as genocide, state terror, wartime atrocities and systematic human rights abuses.
+Dr Leader Maynard’s research spans both political science and political theory, and is focused on the role of ideology in political violence, armed conflict, and extremist politics, particularly in forms of violence against civilians such as genocide, state terror, wartime atrocities and systematic human rights abuses.
 He also has secondary research interests in the broader role of ideology in contemporary politics, the ethics of political violence, and methodological debates within political theory and qualitative political science.

 Dr Leader Maynard’s work has been published in an interdisciplinary range of journals, including Ethics, the Journal of Peace Research, Terrorism and Political Violence, the British Journal of Political Science and Genocide Studies and Prevention.
-His new book, Ideology and Mass Killing: Radical Security Politics and the Infrastructure of Deadly Atrocities, will be published by Oxford University Press in 2022.
-He is also the Co-Editor (with Mark L.Haas), of the forthcoming Routledge Handbook of Ideology and International Politics (Routledge, 2022).
+His new book, Ideology and Mass Killing: The Radicalized Security Politics of Genocides and Deadly Atrocities, was published by Oxford University Press in 2022.
+He is also the Co-Editor (with Mark L.Haas), of the forthcoming Routledge Handbook of Ideology and International Relations (Routledge, 2022).

 - World politics since 1945

 Dr Leader Maynard is available to supervise PhDs in the following areas:

 - Genocides, mass killings and atrocity crimes

 - Extremism and radicalisation

 - Methodology of political theory and qualitative political science